• Initial Eligibility Process

 - Smoke detectors must be in proper working condition and properly mounted on each level of the unit, including the basement.

 - All rehabilitation work must be completed prior to inspection of the unit.

 - Exterior must be free of debris and garbage.

-- Windows that open to the outside must have working locks.
+- All windows that open to outside must have working locks.
 Each bedroom must have at least one operable window and if security bars are mounted, the bars must have an operable quick release device installed.

 - There must be a permanent heat source that is safe and in proper working order.